paleolimbot/pb210/README.md

 need to interpret these data and would love input on how to make this package better (open an issue on the issues page or email me\!).

-This is currently in experimental mode, so use it with caution\!
+This is currently in experimental mode and under heavy development, so use it with caution\!

 ## Installation